fanat503/Text-Span-JEPA/README.md

-This repo was a bit edited by LLM due to my bad English, but i really tried to do it maximally readable, and reviewed it a lot of times :)
+This repo was a bit edited by LLM due to my English, but i really tried to do it maximally readable, and reviewed it a lot of times :)

 text-span-jepa
 ==============